VisualStudioCode 1.6.1 Released, Showing Our Passion for Brackets

 A new feature has been added that may reduce missed commits

-If the branch you are currently working on has commits waiting to be pushed, a button prompting you to push will now be displayed in the Source Control pane.
-I
+If the branch you are currently working on has commits waiting to be pushed, a button prompting you to push will now appear in the source control pane.

-don't often forget to push these days, but I think it's convenient to be able to push without having to simply move the mouse to the bottom left.
+While I rarely forget to push these days, it's still convenient to be able to push without having to move the mouse all the way to the bottom left.

 You can now control wrapping in the terminal

-It's a little trick, but you can now use
+Here's a little trick: Alt + Z you can now use

 When a long log is displayed, you may want to disable wrapping if you do not need to read it

-you can toggle the minimap on and off by pressing Alt + z in the editor
+in the editor Alt + Z you can toggle the minimap's display on and off by pressing

 summary

-We've introduced some interesting new features and improvements from the VSCode 1.6.1 release notes.
+We've highlighted some interesting new features and improvements from the VSCode 1.6.1 release notes.

-If you're using the Bracket Pair Colorizer extension, you might want to uninstall it and enable "Bracket Pair Colorization."
+If you're using Bracket Pair Colorizer, you might want to try uninstalling the extension and enabling "Bracket Pair Colorization" again.
+However, you

-You'll need to prepare a large enough file to notice the speed difference, though.
+'ll need to prepare a file large enough to notice a significant speed difference…

-I'm looking forward to the major feature additions, but I'm equally excited about the small improvements, as they often affect my daily work efficiency.
+While I'm looking forward to major feature additions, I'm equally excited about small functional improvements, as they often have a significant impact on my daily work efficiency.

 See also